rohanmahen/grapevine/README.md

 # grapevine

 Welcome to the official repository for Grapevine, now open-sourced after two years on the shelf.
 Grapevine is a community-focused app that connects university students with local events and the groups attending.
-It was developed as a part of my 2nd year at KCL with the help of a few friends.
+It was developed in my spare time during my 2nd year at KCL with the help of Leo Djunbushian.
 The app was released on the Google Play Store and Apple App Store and topped out around 300 MAU.

 Check out Grapevine on the [Google Play Store](https://play.google.com/store/apps/details?id=uk.co.grapevineapp.grapevine&hl=en&gl=US).